strimzi/strimzi.github.io/_posts/2021-12-09-kafka-segment-retention.md

 In our example, it might be that the first record in the segment could live up to almost 24 minutes!

-Assuming that at some point the clean thread runs and verifies that a closed segment can be deleted.
-Initially, it adds a `.deleted` extension to the corresponding files, but doesn't actually delete the segment from the file system.
+Assuming that at some point the clean thread runs, and verifies that a closed segment can be deleted.
+It adds a `.deleted` extension to the corresponding files, but doesn't actually delete the segment from the file system.
 The `log.segment.delete.delay.ms` broker parameter defines when the file will actually be removed from the file system when it's marked as "deleted" (1 minute by default).

 ![Total Retention Time](/assets/images/posts/2021-12-09-total-retention-time.png)

-Returning to the Canary example again and assuming the delay on deletion, the first record in our segment is still live after 25 minutes!
+Returning to the Canary example again, and assuming the delay on deletion, the first record in our segment is still live after 25 minutes!
-It is really longer than the 10 minutes expectation, isn't it?
+It is much longer than the 10 minutes expectation, isn't it?

 As you can see, it is clear that the retention mechanism doesn't really match the initial expectation.
 In reality, a record could live even longer than our 10 minutes depending on the configuration and internal mechanics of the broker.